ramp4-pcar4/ramp4-pcar4/docs/app/grid.md

 The global search is located in the panel header.
 It is a text filter that applies to *all columns* in the table.
 It will display any row with an entry that matches the entered text.

 ## Column Filters
-The datatable currently supports four different types of column filters.
-If the datatable is closed, any column filters that are applied to the table will be re-applied when it is re-opened.
+The grid table currently supports four different types of column filters.
+If the grid panel is closed, any column filters that are applied to the table will be re-applied when it is re-opened.

 - **Text Filter**
 Represented by a text input box.
 Displays entries that contain matching text.